Pinoccio/hardware-backpack-template/documentation/EEPROM Layout.rst

 Power pins, including GND do not need to be explicitly specified either.

-.. admonition:: Open Question: Usage field and metadata
+.. admonition:: Future expansion: Usage field and metadata

         In the original discussion, a "pin usage" field was proposed.
         However, it's not quite clear what kind of values this should